 Jump to workshop version

-Forest Biodiversity: what it means and how to enhance it – a presentation on the definition of biodiversity as it applies to forest habitat with detailed descriptions of the different components of biodiversity.
-Learn how to protect and improve biodiversity for a more resilient forest in the face of climate change and other environmental stressors.
+Intelligent Tinkering: Boosting Biodiversity at Any Scale – a presentation on the definition of biodiversity as it applies to your habitat of choice (forest/farm/garden) with detailed descriptions of the different components of biodiversity.
+Learn how to protect and improve biodiversity for a more resilient landscape in the face of climate change and other environmental stressors.

 Jump to workshop version

 Nurturing Carnivore Coexistence and Biodiversity on Your Farm - a collaborative team presentation of a carnivore biologist (Geri Vistein), livestock farmer (Abby Sadauckas), the Maine Forest Service, and a wildlife ecologist (Deb Perkins).
 Farming successfully with carnivores is not just about using good animal husbandry practices.
 It is also about understanding the ecology of the carnivores on your farm, and managing the habitats that enable them and their prey to live stable lives.
 The result is a healthy, biodiverse landscape on your farm.
 Please see the 2019 flyer for more information.

 All About Bears! – A fun and captivating presentation chronicling my work as a bear biologist studying black bears and grizzly bears across North America (Maine, Tennessee, New Mexico, and Yellowstone National Park).